Lindsay E Zanno PhD

 An important component of Zanno’s research program is exploratory in nature.
-Her teams typically spend several months a year on expedition collecting fossils of dinosaurs and other Mesozoic vertebrates for scientific research.
+Her teams typically spend several months a year on expeditions collecting fossils of dinosaurs and other Mesozoic vertebrates for scientific research.
 Goals of the field program are aimed at understanding how changing climate and environmental conditions affected life on land during the Cretaceous Thermal Maximum—a turbulent interval in Earth history with direct applications for our modern climate crisis.
-Zanno's lab has active field projects span the Asian and North American continents and include Mongolia, Thailand, multiple states across the American West from where she has discovered the remains of more than a dozen new species, including Siats, one of the largest meat-eating dinosaurs on the continent, and Moros, North America's tiniest tyrannosaur.
+Zanno's lab has active field projects in Asia and North America, including Mongolia, Thailand, and multiple states across the American West.
+To date, she and her crews have discovered the remains of more than a dozen new species, including Siats, one of the largest meat-eating dinosaurs on the continent, and Moros, North America's tiniest tyrannosaur.

-Zanno’s research is regularly published in high-profile, general science journals including Nature, Nature Communications, PNAS, Proceedings of the Royal Society, B, and Scientific Reports, for which she was awarded top 100 author recognitions in 2016 & 2017.
-Her work has been recognized as Nature World News’ Top Dinosaur Stories, Discover Magazine’s top 100 Science Stories, and Discover Magazine’s Year in Science Top Research and has been featured by notables such as the Science Channel, History Channel, National Geographic, CBC, PBS, NPR, NHK, Nova, and the BBC, among others.
-She was recently featured as Science Advocate for the Walking With Dinosaurs Arena Spectacular, on-air host for The Ice Age Exhibition, and currently tours as a speaker for National Geographic Live!.
+Zanno actively works to build transparency in science.
+She served as Science Advocate for the Walking With Dinosaurs Arena Spectacular, on-air host for The Ice Age Exhibition, and currently tours as a speaker for National Geographic Live!.
 She also serves as President of The Jurassic Foundation, a non-profit, grant funding organization supporting dinosaur research around the globe.
 She also leads several public engagement projects including the real-time platform—Expedition Live! connecting the public with paleontologists in the field and multiple public science projects including Cretaceous Creatures, a microvertebrate fossil discovery program, FossilPhiles, a teen citizen science effort to digitize fossils, and Shark Tooth Forensics, with Dr. Terry Gates.

 Zanno’s published impact ranges from top science journals such as Nature to everyday Tweets and includes >200 technical works and more than a dozen popular publications.
 To date, her lab has received over $7M in direct funding for research and education.